1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Art of the Spanish Americas Conservation Grant is sponsored by Carl And Marilynn Thoma.
-Supports conservation projects and research initiatives that advance the professional restoration and study of South American viceregal artworks.
-Projects can focus on preventive conservation, restoration, or laboratory equipment acquisition.
+The Art of the Spanish Americas Conservation Grant from the Carl and Marilynn Thoma Foundation funds conservation projects and scholarship that advance the restoration, study, and public awareness of Spanish Americas art, including South American viceregal artworks.

 Get alerted about grants like this